IEP

 and educational and community experiences for youth with disabilities

-as they turn age 14.
+as they turn 14.
 The intent of transition is to create opportunities

-for youth with disabilities that result in positive adult outcomes
+for youth with disabilities that result in positive adult outcomes.
+For youth, this may involve:

 - engaging in the general education curriculum